rimsey1/docs/pages/connector-authentication/intelliflo_setup_guide.md

 ### App Setup

-Please refer to this guide on creating an App in the Intelliflo system.
+Please refer to this guide to create an App in the Intelliflo system.

 [App setup guide](https://developer.gb.intelliflo.net/docs/AppDevelopment)

 ### Obtaining Credentials

-Please refer to this guide on obtaining your client ID, Client Secret and API Key.
+Please refer to this guide to obtain your client ID, Client Secret and API Key.

 [Credential management](https://developer.gb.intelliflo.net/docs/CredentialManagement)